 So, are information technologists or computer scientists the people to thank for these advancements?
 The answer is that they both contribute to the technological progress experienced by nearly everyone.
 Here is an overview of both professions’ job functions, the types of courses taken during computer science and IT degree programs, and the employment outlook for each career path.

 Functions of Information Technologists and Computer Scientists

 Information technologists assess business needs and apply technology solutions to meet those requirements.
-These technology solutions can include computer hardware upgrades, enterprise resource planning software or a more secure wide area network.
-They can also work with more senior level technical architects and business leaders to identify cost saving technology initiatives that streamline company processes and physical assets like the use of virtualization and cloud computing.
-Computer scientists design, develop, test and produce computers and their subsystems.
+These technology solutions can include computer hardware upgrades, enterprise resource planning software, or a more secure wide area network.
+They can also work with more senior-level technical architects and business leaders to identify cost-saving technology initiatives that streamline company processes and physical assets like virtualization and cloud computing.
+Computer scientists design, develop, test, and produce computers and their subsystems.
 They understand the details about how computer hardware and software work together to process data.
-For instance, computer scientists often make modifications to existing software when proprietary computer upgrades are identified as solutions to meet specific business needs.
+For instance, computer scientists often modify existing software when proprietary computer upgrades are identified as solutions to meet specific business needs.

 Curricula of Information Technology and Computer Science Degree Programs

 Since the roles of computer scientists and information technologists differ fundamentally, it follows that the formal training for these positions would also be somewhat different.
 Still, you can expect these related degree programs to share some similarities as well.
 In this section, we’ll discuss curriculum details for degree plans in computer science and IT separately, noting both similarities and differences between the two academic programs.

 Degree programs for IT can range from two year associate’s degrees to advanced degrees in the discipline.
 Some common course topics within many IT degree programs include:

 - computer applications

 - systems analysis